Culture of Oceania: Northern Mariana Islands

 Much of the Chamorro culture in the Mariana Islands was heavily influenced by the Spanish during the Spanish era, as well as by the Germans and Japanese.
 Respect is an important part of Chamorro culture, and one common display is the tradition of "manngingi'".
 This tradition has been around for centuries and involves an elder and a young Chamorro child.
 The child takes the hand of the elder, places it on their nose and says ñot to the men and ñora to the women with the elders responding diosti ayudi (from Spanish Señor, Señora, Dios Te Ayude), meaning "God help you".

 The Carolinian culture is very similar to the Chamorro culture with respect being very important.
 The Carolinian culture can be traced back to Yap and Chuuk, where the Carolinians originated.

 Palau

 Palauan society follows a very strict matrilineal system.
 Matrilineal practices are seen in nearly every aspect of Palauan traditions, especially in funeral, marriage, inheritance and the passing of traditional titles.
-The system probably had its origins from the Philippine archipelago, which had a similar system until the archipelago was colonized by Spain.Evidence?
+The system probably had its origins from the Philippine archipelago, which had a similar system until the archipelago was colonized by Spain.

 The cuisine includes local foods such as cassava, taro, yam, potato, fish and pork.
 Western cuisine is favored among young Palauans and the locals are joined by foreign tourists.
 Tourists eat mainly at their hotels on such islands.
 Some local foods include an alcoholic drink made from coconut on the tree; the drink made from the roots of the kava; and the chewing of betel nuts.